eriklindernoren/SemSegGUI/README.md

 ### Files
 ```
++ gui.py                : Methods pertaining to the GUI operations
 + main.py               : Main file
-+ processor.py          : File containing classes representing segments and pixels.
-Extracts segments
++ pixel.py              : Class representing a pixel (contains label and score at that coordinate)
-                          from semantic segmentation.
++ processor.py          : Methods to extract segments from semantic segmentation
++ segment.py            : Class representing an image segment.
+Contains list of pixels and contour pixels
+                          that belong to said segment
-+ utils.py              : Contains gui operations as well as helper methods for loading image and
++ utils.py              : Helper methods for loading and reading input data
-                          semantic segmentation.
 ```

 ### Run